AI Agents Articles

 Explore our collection of insights and guides on ai agents.

-Agent Browser vs. Puppeteer & Playwright
+Agent Browser vs Puppeteer & Playwright

 What is WebMCP?
-Learn how the experimental browser protocol lets websites expose structured tools to AI agents, how it differs from MCP and OpenAPI, and how to test it in Chrome.
+Learn how the experimental browser API proposal lets websites expose tools to AI agents, how WebMCP vs MCP differs, and how to test it in Chrome early preview.

 Playwright vs. Puppeteer: Which is Better for AI Agent Control?